xaizek/dit/INSTALL.md

 * `man`
 Builds manual page in `<out>/docs/dit.1`, requires `pandoc`.

+* `with-coverage`
+Builds with coverage in current directory and generates no report.

 * `coverage`
 Builds coverage in `coverage/` putting report in `coverage/data/`.
 Requires `lcov` to be installed.